lindaxeva/datablix/README.md

 # DATABLIX

-**Datablix started with a simple question: how can repetitive research work be made more structured, efficient, and reliable?**
+**Datablix started with a simple question: how can repetitive rental property research work be made more structured, efficient, and reliable?**

 While completing the **Ontario Senior Living Directory Development – Stage 3 research project** for **Coyle Media Group**, I encountered recurring challenges around **finding and verifying rental property information, tracking evidence, reconciling findings with existing data, identifying gaps, and maintaining data quality**.